AdityaRajSingh18v/ticket-practice-repo-sprint0/VCS_Documentation/README.md

 ## Types of Version Control Systems

+Version Control Systems can be broadly classified into three types based on how code is stored, accessed, and shared among users.

+---

-### 1. Local Version Control System
+### 1. Local Version Control System (LVCS)

-Stores file versions on a local system only.
-Example: Manual backups or simple local tracking tools.
+A Local Version Control System manages file versions on a single local machine.
+In this approach, different versions of files are stored locally, either by manually saving copies or by using simple tools that track changes.

+In LVCS, version history is available only on the developer’s system, and there is no built-in mechanism for collaboration with other users.
+All changes are maintained locally, making it suitable only for individual work.

+Local version control systems were commonly used before team-based software development became widespread.

+**Example Use Case:**
+- Individual developers working on small or experimental projects
+- Manual version tracking using local backups

 ### 2. Centralized Version Control System (CVCS)
-Uses a central server to store all versions.
-Developers check out files from a single repository.

-Examples:
+A Centralized Version Control System uses a single central server that stores the complete repository and version history.
+Developers connect to this server to check out files, make changes locally, and commit those changes back to the central repository.

+The central server acts as the single source of truth, controlling access and maintaining the project history.
+All version tracking, collaboration, and management are handled through this centralized repository.

+**Common Examples:**
 - SVN (Subversion)
 - CVS (Concurrent Versions System)

+**Workflow Overview:**
+- Developer checks out code from the central repository
+- Makes changes locally
+- Commits changes back to the server

 ### 3. Distributed Version Control System (DVCS)

-Each user has a complete copy of the repository, including history.
+A Distributed Version Control System provides each developer with a complete copy of the repository, including the entire version history.
+Instead of relying solely on a central server, every user has a full repository locally.
-Provides better performance and offline access.

-Examples:
+Developers can commit changes locally and later synchronize them with a shared remote repository.
+This model supports flexible workflows and allows teams to collaborate efficiently across different locations.

+**Common Examples:**
 - Git
 - Mercurial

+**Workflow Overview:**
+- Developer clones the full repository
+- Makes and c

 ---